 How to Build Confidence

 When my public speaking anxiety didn’t feel like it was improving, what helped was something quite simple.
 I started keeping a note of the moments where I had spoken up or taken action, even if they felt small at the time.
+For me, that was a weekly success journal.
+I would write down things like contributing in a meeting, sharing an idea, or getting through a presentation (even if it didn’t feel perfect).
+That worked well for me.

 A Different Way to Look at It